 Continuing to the MSW Program

-2) You can receive the BSW Scholarship, complete the BSW Program and complete your one to two year work committment at CPS.
-After your work committment is fulfilled, you could apply for the DES Part-Time MSW Program.
-This is a new program, and there is no guarantee that it will continue to be available when your BSW work committment is complete.
+2) You can receive the BSW Scholarship, complete the BSW Program and complete your one to two year work commitment at CPS.
+After your work commitment is fulfilled, you could apply for the DES Part-Time MSW Program.
+You must be a CPS Specialist III or above to be eligible for this program, so you would need to have been successfully promoted to a III.
+Please note that there is no guarantee that this program will continue to be available when your BSW work commitment is complete.
 Furthermore, this program has limited enrollment and is competitive within CPS.
 There is no guarantee that you would be chosen for this program.
 Applicants for this program are screened and chosen by CPS administrators.
 If you were chosen for this program, you could pursue your MSW degree on a part-time basis while having an understanding from your CPS supervisor that you would need some flexibility in your work schedule for your schooling.
-Your tuition, mandatory fees, and book charges would be paid and you would be obligated to a work committment for up to three years after you complete the MSW Par-Time program.
+Your tuition, mandatory fees, and book charges would be paid and you would be obligated to a one year work commitment after you complete the MSW Par-Time program.
 You would remain as a full-time CPS employee with all the associated benefits.
 This would require you to work your 40 hour job while also being in school part-time.
 This schedule could be very intense, so if you have personal obligations, you may want to consider whether this option is the best for you.

-3) You can receive the BSW Scholarship, and begin your work committment at CPS.
+3) You can receive the BSW Scholarship, and begin your work commitment at CPS.
 You could attend the MSW Standard Program as a part-time student and complete this program on your own without being involved in any of the ASU Title IV-E programs.
-If tuition assistance is available through DES as a benefit, you could be reimbursed, depending on your grades in class, for the cost of your tuition.
-Educational assistance is not currently offered at DES due to the budget constraints, but could be offered in the future.
 If you enrolled in the MSW Part-time program without being in the DES Part-Time program, you would need to work with your supervisor in ensuring that you had flexibility in your work schedule in order to pursue the MSW program.
 Keep in mind that in the MSW Standard program, you would need to complete two field placements that require 16 hours a week of attendance.
 You would need two nights/weekends placements.
 These are in short supply and high demand in the MSW program.
-Furthermore, if you have personal/familal obligations, you would need the time to be able to complete these field placements nights/weekends while still working full-time at CPS.
+Furthermore, if you have personal/familial obligations, you would need the time to be able to complete these field placements nights/weekends while still working full-time at CPS.

 Note: It is NOT advised that students try to work full-time at CPS while also enrolled part-time in the MSW program in the first year of their employment at CPS.
-During thsi time, you will be in training.
+During this time, you will be in training.
 The training sessions will obligate you to in-person attendance all day.
 You may struggle with being present at these training sessions and then being on-time for evening classes at the Downtown campus.
-Furthermore, the first year as a CPS employee can be very intesense.
+Furthermore, the first year as a CPS employee can be very intense.
 There is much to learn and negotiate.
 Your coping skills will be stretched, as is, and to add Part-time schooling on top of that could be overwhelming.
-Also, while in the first year and possibily first two years at CPS, your supervisor may be unable or unwilling to offer you job flexibility to complete your field placements or other classes.
+Also, while in the first year and possibly beyond at CPS, your supervisor may be unable or unwilling to offer you job flexibility to complete your field placements or other classes.